Innovation network nanodiag BW

 Nanotemper Technologies develops technologies and workflows for the screening of aerolysin mutants.
 These mutants, as well as their biophysical and biochemical properties, are characterised by NanoTemper using advanced biophysical instruments.

-Jannik Meyer’s “Advanced Materials” research group will explore the targeted insertion of nanopores into 2D materials and other membrane materials and investigate the structure of the membranes and pores using atomic-resolution electron microscopy.
+Jannik Meyer and his team will explore the targeted insertion of nanopores into 2D materials and other membrane materials and investigate the structure of the membranes and pores using atomic-resolution electron microscopy.
 Characterization of nanopores’ structure and chemistry at the atomic scale uses (S)TEM, EDX, and EELS. *

-Peter Jones’s research group fabricates solid-state nanopores using focused electron or ion beams and integrates them in arrays with microfluidics and electrodes.
+Peter Jones and his colleagues fabricate solid-state nanopores using focused electron or ion beams and integrates them in arrays with microfluidics and electrodes.
 Their work focuses on increasing scalability of solid-state nanopore sensors while improving signal-to-noise at high bandwidths, using parallelization and integration.

 * (S)TEM: (Scanning)Transmission Electron Microscopy, EDX: Energy-dispersive x-ray spectroscopy (EDX), EELS: Electron Energy Loss Spectroscopy (EELS)”.